lajax/yii2-translate-manager/README.md

 }
 ```

+###ToggleTranslate button

-###Simple example for displaying a button to switch to front end translation mode.
+Simple example for displaying a button to switch to front end translation mode.
 (The button will only appear for users who have the necessary privileges for translating!)

 ```